snuyanzin/People-Tech-Meetup/README.md

 # People-Tech-Meetup

 Prerequisites:
-1. ElasticSearch should run
+1. ElasticSearch should be running before calling `meetup.sh`
 2. Please specify your elastic search index at `/src/test/resources/model-elastic-postgres.json`
-3. Postgresql should run
+3. Postgresql should be running before calling `meetup.sh`
 4. Please specify your schema and connections properties at `/src/test/resources/model-elastic-postgres.json`
 5. Build the project `mvn package`